High-profile Twitter accounts targeted in bitcoin scam | DW | 15.07.2020

 Several major global figures have had their Twitter accounts hacked.
-US presidential candidate Joe Biden, Microsoft's Bill Gates and tech giants Apple and Uber were among the victims of the apparent cryptocurrency scam.
+Barack Obama, Joe Biden, Microsoft's Bill Gates and tech giants Apple and Uber were among the victims of the apparent cryptocurrency scam.

 A number of major Twitter accounts, including those of billionaires Bill Gates and Elon Musk, as well as Silicon Valley giants Apple and Uber, were seemingly hacked on Wednesday, as part of a scam to dupe social media users into making bitcoin donations.